emustudio/emustudio.github.io/_documentation/developer/_doc/plugin_basics/index.md

 # Plugin basics

-Each plug-in is a separate Java module (source code can be in any JVM language however!), compiled into single JAR file.
+Each plugin is a separate Java module (source code can be written in any JVM language), compiled into a single JAR file.
 The JAR file is then placed in the proper directory (e.g. `compiler/`, `cpu/`, `memory/`, and `device/`) in emuStudio installation.